pinterb/docker-logstash/README.md

 You would typically link this container to an Elasticsearch container (alias **es**) that exposes port **9200**.
 The default `logstash.conf` file uses the Docker linked container environment placeholder **ES_PORT_9200_TCP_ADDR** when using a linked Elasticsearch container.
 This relies on using the default TCP port (9200) with a container alias of **es**.

-The environment variable `ES_CLUSTER_NAME` should be set to the name of the Elasticsearch container (must match the name used in the Elasticsearch configuration file).
+The environment variable `ES_CLUSTER` should be set to the name of the Elasticsearch container (must match the name used in the Elasticsearch configuration file).
 This can be set using the `-e` flag when executing `docker run`.
 The default is `es_cluster01`.

 You can use your own configuration file by: